-Sometimes I think Facebook is ok – it lets people keep in touch, and its nice knowing what people are up to.
+Sometimes I think Facebook is ok – it lets people keep in touch, and find each other through connections.

-More and more I hear of people threatening to delete their Facebook accounts, but the problem is bigger than that.
-The annoyance isn’t your own relationship to Facebook – its the fact that everyone else is becoming superficial and self-centred because of it too!
+The annoyance isn’t confined to your own relationship to Facebook – its the fact that everyone else is becoming superficial and self-centered because of it too!

 Facebook is a kind of hypnosis all of its own – delivering suggestions about who your friends are, how they see you, how your life is and how it should be, over and over each time you log on to see “what’s goin’ on”.
 All these suggestions get absorbed and end up shaping your perception of reality – you think you know your friends but you don’t.
 You think you’re keeping in touch, but you’re not.
 You might think your life isn’t living up to other people’s – but you don’t know, and it doesn’t matter, and it shouldn’t matter.